-25% LOT AVERAGING NO MINIMUM ACREAGE REQUIRED
+25% LOT AVERAGING NO MINIMUM ACREAGE REQUIRED 23/0 LOT AVENAGING NO MINIMUMI ACNEAGE REQUIRED

-5:2.7 Single Family Infill Standards
+5:2.7 Single Family Infill Standards.

-5:2.7-1 General purpose and intent.

-To achieve neighborhood and streetscape compatibility, maintain the scale and character of established single-family residential areas, and guide residential infill development to occur in an orderly and desirable manner.
+5:2.7-1 General Purpose and Intent.
+To achieve neighborhood and streetscape compatibility, maintain the scale and character of established single-family residential areas, and guide residential infill development to occur h an orderly and desirable manner.

 5:2.7-2 Applicability.

-The provisions of this section shall apply to the following developments located in established single family residential areas;
+The provisions of this section shall apply to the following developments located in established single family residential areas:

-- A. New lots created by summary plat or major subdivision - B. Construction of a new single-family dwelling, duplex dwelling or accessory building. - C. Addition of an attached garage/carport - D. Installation and/or expansion of a driveway - E. Renovations/additions to a dwelling whose construction value exceeds 50 percent of the fair market value of the property as reflected on the Greenville County Tax Assessor.
+- A. New lots created by summary plat or major subdivision. - B. Construction of a new single-family dwelling, duplex dwelling or accessory building. - C. Addition of an attached garage/carport. - D. Installation and/or expansion of a driveway. - E. Renovations/additions to a dwelling whose construction value exceeds 50 percent of the fair market value of the property as reflected on the Greenville County Tax Assessor.

 5:2.7-3 Definitions.
 For the purposes of this section, the following definitions apply:

-Established single family residential area means an area developed with single family residential dwellings having one or more of the following characteristics;
+Established Single Family Residential Area means an area developed with single family residentialdwellings having one or more of the following characteristics:

-- A. Was platted or developed more than 25 years ago - B. Is in a subdivision that is more than 80 percent built out and that was platted more than 15 years ago;
+- A. Was platted or developed more than 25 years ago. - B. Is in a subdivision that is more than 80 percent built out and that was platted more than 15 years ago.

 5:2.7-4 Administration.
 Applicant must submit site plan and proposed drawings at the time of Application for building permit.
-These drawings will be reviewed by staff within fifteen (15) days after receipt of the plan by the city clerk, Upon completion of initial review, a recommendation will be submitted to the City Administrator who will have fifteen(15) days to make a final determination.
+These drawings will be reviewed by staff within fifteen (15) days after receipt of the plan by the Planning Director.

-5:2.7-5 Infill Design Standards
+5:2.7-5 Infill Design Standards.
 The following elements must be compatible with homes within the existing development:

-A. Foundations

-- B. Windows and doors

-- C. Garage/Carport (location & design)

-- D. Location and visibility of parking areas and access drives

-- E. Size of structure (overall mass)

-- F. Height of structure (number of stories)

-5:2.7-6 Stormwater detention/retention standards

-- A. Where above ground detention/retention facilities are proposed, they shall: be located at least 20 feet from an exterior property line; be sloped in a manner that is easily maintained and be designed as an amenity to the development, when deemed feasible by the administrator. - B. Single family detached and duplex lots shall not exceed 60 percent total impervious coverage, inclusive of the 40 percent maximum lot coverage for all roofed areas.
+- A. Foundations. - B. Windows and doors. - C. Garage/Carport (location & design). - D. Location and visibility of parking areas and access drives. - E. Size of structure (overall mass). - F. Height of structure (number of stories). - 5:2.7-6 Stormwater Detention/Retention Standards. - A. Where above ground detention/retention facilities are proposed, they shall: be located at least 20 feet from an exterior property line; be sloped in a manner that is easily maintained and be designed as an amenity to the development, when deemed feasible by the administrator. - B. Single family detached and duplex lots shall not exceed 60 percent total impervious coverage, inclusive of the 40 percent maximum lot coverage for all roofed areas.

-5:2.7-7 Tree Protection and replacement.
+5:2.7-7 Tree Protection and Replacement.

-- A. Tree surveys are not required for single family lots or single-family subdivisions.
+- A. Tree surveys are not required for single family lots.
 However, the location, species and size of trees that are proposed to be retained and/or planted to meet these requirements shall be shown on the required site plan. - B. One canopy tree shall be planted for each 2,000 square feet of lot area or portion thereof excluding building footprints.
-Such trees shall be a minimum 3inch caliper and may be planted anywhere on the lot.
+Such trees shall be a minimum 3-inch caliper and may be planted anywhere on the lot.
 Each existing canopy tree proposed to be retained and measuring at least six inches in diameter shall count as two new trees. - C. Trees that are retained to meet the requirement above shall be protected during construction.

-Section 5:3 R-M Residential, Multifamily District
+5:3 R-M Residential, Multifamily District.